-You might be familiar with contrails, those wispy strands of clouds made by jet exhaust high in the sky.
+You’re probably familiar with contrails, the wispy strands of clouds made by jet exhaust high in the sky.
 But you might never have seen a hole-punch cloud.
 They’re very strange clearings in the cloud cover – clear patches of sky, often with a circular shape.
 Sometimes people report them as UFOs.
-Some thought airplanes created hole-punch clouds – but just how they did it was unclear.
+Airplanes create hole-punch clouds – but just how do thy do it?

 EarthSky spoke with Andrew Heymsfield, a senior scientist with the National Center for Atmospheric Research.
 He led a team that showed a relationship between these strange-looking clouds, jet aircraft and snowfall.
 He told EarthSky: